In November 2018 I drove from Innsbruck to Rotterdam; it was my …

 Hydrogen Challenge #3

-On Day 1, 03.11.2018, my journey began in Innsbruck, Tyrol, Austria.
+Day 1, 03.11.2018 – My journey began in Innsbruck, Tyrol, Austria.
 I was heading North.
-I did not know if I was going to reach Düsseldorf again, like I did on 16.02.2016, when I drove to Amsterdam.
-Due to so many new hydrogen refuelling stations in Germany, I was able to keep driving and keep refuelling hydrogen at an exhilarating pace, such that I drove from Austria, through Germany, to The Netherlands and all in one day.
-Astonishing.
-The App by H2 Mobility was quite useful, too.
-I did not have it in 2016, but used it this time round.
-I would like it in the dashboard.
+I did not know if I was going to reach Düsseldorf same day, like I did on my first challenge (February 2016) when I drove to Amsterdam.
+Due to so many new hydrogen refuelling stations in Germany, I was able to keep driving and keep refuelling hydrogen at an exhilarating pace.
+I drove from Austria, through Germany, and even reached The Netherlands all in one day.
+The App by H2 Mobility was quite useful; I did not have it, back in 2016.

-On Day 2, 04.11.2018, I began the day with refuelling at Helmond station (Waterstofnet), and which was my third time showing up there.
+Day 2, 04.11.2018 – I began the day with refuelling at Helmond station (Waterstofnet), and which was my third time showing up there.
 Absolute pleasure everytime.
-Short trip that day to the historic city of Nijmegen to visit an old friend.
+Only a short trip on Day 2 to the historic city of Nijmegen, to visit an old friend.

-On Day 5, 07.11.2018, I tested a number of hydrogen refuelling stations as I drove South through Germany again.
-For me, there are so very many stations now, that I do not know where to refuel first.
-That was different two years before.
-I managed to drive across the border to France and came back to Freiburg, the city with one of the greatest hydrogen refuelling stations I have seen.
+Day 5, 07.11.2018 – I tested several hydrogen refuelling stations as I drove from Cologne further South to Switzerland and Austria.
+That was a totally different experience compared to two years ago.
+I even managed to drive across the border to France and came back to Freiburg, Germany, the city with one of the greatest hydrogen refuelling stations I have seen.

-On Day 6, 08.11.2018, it was finally time to head back to Innsbruck to return the car and catch the train back to Vienna.
+Day 6, 08.11.2018 – It was finally time to head back to Innsbruck to return the car and catch the train back to Vienna.
+Quite an experience.

 Firstly, I like the old Hyundai ix35/Tucson FCEV still very much.
-Secondly, suddenly there are already so many hydrogen refuelling stations in Germany, and the App from H2 Mobility just takes you everyhwere.
-Suddenly, hydrogen driving, especially over long distances, has become so easy.
-Amazing.
-Inspiring.
+Secondly, suddenly there are already so many hydrogen refuelling stations, among others, in Germany.
+And, the App from H2 Mobility is very useful.
+Hydrogen driving, especially over long distances, has become easy and inspiring.